Accessory makers preparing for Apple’s AirTags as Kuo suggests 2021 release [U] - 9to5Mac

 Accessory companies are deep into the process of preparing for Apple’s forthcoming AirTag item trackers.
 Newly leaked images from Evan Blass show how Apple accessory maker Nomad is planning to release an array of products to complement Apple’s item trackers.
-Accessory maker Spigen is also preparing for AirTags.
+Accessory maker Spigen is also preparing for AirTags, as are other companies.

+Update #2 January 31, 2021: Accessory maker Cyrill has also now debuted new AirTag accessories, as reported and visualized by Yanko Design.

 Update January 25, 2021: AirTags haven’t yet been announced, but accessory makers are continuing to prepare for the impending launch.
 This time around, Spigen has mistakenly listed its AirTag leather accessory on Amazon.